 Subject to Paragraph FC-3.1.2, however, the position of MLRO may otherwise be combined with other functions in the licensee, such as that of Compliance Officer, in cases where the volume and geographical spread of the business is limited and, therefore, the demands of the function are not likely to require a full time resource.
-Paragraph FC-3.1.6 requires that the MLRO is a Director or employee of the licensee, so the function may not be outsourced to a third party employee.

-Investment firm licensees must appoint at least one deputy MLRO (or more depending on the scale and complexity of the licensee's operations).
-The deputy MLRO must be resident in Bahrain unless otherwise agreed with the CBB.

-Investment firm licensees should note that although the MLRO may delegate some of his functions, either to other employees of the licensee or even (in the case of larger groups) to individuals performing similar functions for other group entities, the responsibility for compliance with the requirements of this Module remains with the licensee and the designated MLRO.
+- FC-3.1.4 Investment firm licensees must appoint at least one deputy MLRO (or more depending on the scale and complexity of the licensee's operations).
+The deputy MLRO must be resident in Bahrain unless otherwise agreed with the CBB. - FC-3.1.5 Investment firm licensees should note that although the MLRO may delegate some of his functions, either to other employees of the licensee or even (in the case of larger groups) to individuals performing similar functions for other group entities, the responsibility for compliance with the requirements of this Module remains with the licensee and the designated MLRO.
 The deputy MLRO should be able to support the MLRO discharge his responsibilities and to deputise for him in his absence.